Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 HyperX Cloud Stinger 2 Core

-Wired gaming headset, detachable microphone, 90-degree rotating ear cups, DTS Headphone:X spatial audio, 40-hour comfort design, cross-platform (PC/Mac/PS5/Xbox), highly rated by customers with 2,800+ reviews.
+Wired gaming headset, detachable microphone, 90-degree rotating ear cups, DTS Headphone:X spatial audio, 40-hour comfort design, cross-platform (PC/Mac/PS5/Xbox), Well-reviewed on Amazon with 2,800+ reviews.
 This is the budget esports headset.
 HyperX Cloud Stinger line has been the entry-level headset since 2015.
 The 2 Core adds DTS spatial audio without wireless complexity.
 Wired connection means zero latency variance (useful for competitive FPS where every millisecond counts).
 The rotating ear cups add durability for travel or LAN tournaments.
 Microphone is decent (detachable so you can swap it out).
 Sound profile is balanced, not basshead.
 Extremely comfortable for 8+ hour sessions.
 The durability is legendary (HyperX headsets are built to tank).

 ✓ Why GiftedPicks chose this

 Best budget gaming headset.
 Under $60, wired (zero latency), DTS spatial audio, extremely durable.
-The rotating ear cups are perfect if you travel to LANs. highly rated by customers with 2,800 reviews.
+The rotating ear cups are perfect if you travel to LANs.
+Well-reviewed on Amazon with 2,800 reviews.
 HyperX Cloud Stinger has been the budget default for years because it doesn't compromise on audio or build quality.

 ⚠ Not ideal for